OnionIoT/documentation/docs/packages/compile-package.md

 openwrt-sdk/bin/packages/mipsel_24kc/<feed-name>/
 ```

-Where `<feed-name>` is the name of the feed that was added to the `profile` configuration file in Step 1 above.
+Where `<feed-name>` is the name of the feed that was added to the `profile` configuration file in [Step 1 in the Config Changes section above](#config-changes-1).

-The packages have the extension `.ipk` and are compiled specifically for the `mipsel_24kc` architecture.
-Also included are package index files that will be used by the package manager on the device to install the packages.
+The packages have the extension `.ipk` and are compiled specifically for the Omega2 `mipsel_24kc` architecture.
+Also included are **package index files** that are required by OPKG on the device to recognize and install the packages from the repository.

-:::note Important note
+:::info Package Indexing and Signing

 The last step of compiling a package feed is creating an index of the packages and signing the packages.
-This step is required so the compiled packages can be used as an opkg package repository by the device.
+This step is required so the compiled packages can be used as a package repository by the device.

+When the `bash onion_buildenv build_all_packages` command is run, the Onion OpenWRT SDK Wrapper will automatically perform indexing and signing as the last step.

 :::

+The compiled packages can now be deployed as a package repo.
+See the [Deploy a Package Repo article](./deploy-package-repo) for more details.

 <GiscusDocComment />